sparsick/testcontainers-git/README.md

 ````

 ### Git Server via HTTP
-The following sample shows how to use the git server container via HTTP in a JUnit 5 test:
+The following sample shows how to use the git server container via HTTP without Basic Authentication in a JUnit 5 test:

 ````java
 import com.github.sparsick.testcontainers.gitserver.GitHttpServerContainer;